vensko/pint/README.md

 All paths are customisable, see the "Environment Variables" chapter.

-There are also hard dependencies, installed automatically, when needed:
+There are also the hard dependencies, installed automatically when needed:
 - [7-zip](http://www.7-zip.org/) - file archiver supporting a wide range of formats,
 - [Xidel](http://www.videlibri.de/xidel.html) - HTML/XML/JSON data extraction tool,
 - [innoextract](http://constexpr.org/innoextract/) - a tool to unpack installers created by Inno Setup.